ducanhho2296/DeepAmenitySegmentation/README.md

-# AmenityOpenStreetMapRecognizer
+# DeepAmenitySegmentation
-AmenityOpenStreetMapRecognizer is a deep learning project focused on recognizing amenities in OpenStreetMap data using satellite imagery.
+DeepAmenitySegmentation is a deep learning project focused on recognizing amenities in OpenStreetMap data using satellite imagery.
 The primary objective is to classify buildings in urban environments into different amenity categories, such as retail, food, school, healthcare, entertainment, public, and leisure, using semantic segmentation techniques.

 ## Overview
 This project uses a custom semantic segmentation model based on EfficientNet and a dataset of satellite images with corresponding OpenStreetMap (OSM) data.
 The OSM data contains building polygons and their amenity class information, which are used to create label images for training the model.
 The trained model can then be used to automatically classify buildings in satellite images and update the amenity information in OSM.